Skip to main content

 Remediation Reform

-For students who may not be completely ready for college-level coursework in math, English or reading, Oklahoma's higher education institutions offer additional services, called co-requisite supports, that allow students to enroll in certain college-level courses while receiving the support services they need to master the subject, such as tutoring, online labs, and peer study groups.
+For students who may not be completely ready for college-level coursework in math, English or reading, Oklahoma's higher education institutions offer courses and additional services, called co-requisite support or supplemental instruction, that allow students to enroll in certain college-level courses while receiving the support services they need to master the subject, such as tutoring, online labs, and peer study groups.

-Students should contact colleges or universities for specific information about college admission measures and co-requisite support options.
+Students should contact colleges or universities for specific information about college admission measures and co-requisite support or supplemental instruction options.

 After you've been accepted to an Oklahoma state college or university, your academic advisor will help you get a good start by ensuring you enroll in the right courses for your skill or knowledge level.
 Your ACT subject test scores in science, math, reading and English will be reviewed.
 If you scored a 19 or better on a subject test, you'll be placed in a credit-earning course for that subject area.